1917 tickets, Cinema, London Theatre Direct

-The Drive In presents the film 1917 in London 6 July only!
+The Drive In presents the film 1917 in London 3 showings only!

 Experience the magic of the classic American drive-in theatre.
 A completely contact-free experience just 10 miles outside London's West End.
 Experience classic film, cult favourites, theatre and live performances all from the safety and comfort of your own car!
 Bring back the nostalgia of the 1950s while enjoying modern conveniences at the touch of your phone.
 Don't miss your chance to make memories this summer, book tickets to 1917 today!